Wondering what to do when your child refuses to apologize? Discover a positive way to handle the situation without forcing her to say sorry.

 Still, I knelt down to my toddler’s eye level and said, “We don’t hit other people.”
 Okay, so far so good.
 “Daddy got sad and hurt when you hit him,” I continued.
-Then I told him, “Say ‘I’m sorry’.”
+When he continued to throw a fit, I ordered, “Say ‘I’m sorry’.”

 Insert a few parenting mishaps here and toddler crying there, and you get an idea of how the rest of the evening went.

 We sometimes force kids to say “sorry” to teach manners.
+To raise polite kids who respects others, asks for things politely, and yes, apologizes for mistakes.
 After all, when you hurt someone, you express your grief at having done so by saying sorry.
-I want to raise a polite boy.
-The kind who respects others, asks for things politely, and yes, apologizes for mistakes.

 Except saying sorry only works when you mean it.
 And when you know what it even means.